jdotw/jameswilson.io/src/content/astro/ic1305-cross-section-of-our-galaxy.md

   - Astrophotography
 date: "2018-08-05T09:36:07Z"
 image: astro/ic1305.jpg
-title: IC1305 - Cross-Section of Our Galaxy
+title: Cross-Section of Our Galaxy
+catalog: IC1305
 ---

 This glorious mass of an unimaginable amount of stars is a cross-section of our own galaxy.
 Ponder that for a moment.
 This is our own neighborhood, and each of these tiny points of light could have worlds of untold beauty — and life! — orbiting them.
 It reminds me of a trip that I took, alone, to the Arches National Park in Utah.
 At around 9pm at night I drove back out to the park, walked in the pitch black under a new moon to find a clearing among the Park Avenue rock formation.
 I never had, and never have since, seen such an incredible sky.
 Ink black cloth coated in a diamond glitter.